-The point of a landing page is to start your visitor on a journey — and that journey should include a CTA telling them the next step to take.
+The point of a landing page is to start your visitor on a journey.
+That journey should include a CTA telling them the next desired action you want them to take.

-Rather than opting for the standard “click here” message, create customized button messages that are cohesive with your landing page design and make the ask crystal-clear.
+Pro tip: Rather than opting for the standard “click here” message, you can create customized button copy that’s cohesive with your landing page design to make the ask crystal clear.
 Bonus points if you A/B test various CTA buttons to see what your audience prefers.

 3. A thoughtful design

 Your landing page’s design should be intuitive as well as aligned to your website and overall branding.

 You want to find a happy medium.
 Add too many elements on the page, and you risk your CTA getting lost in the shuffle.
 Add too few, and you risk underwhelming the user and having them bounce.

 Your landing page design should also line up with your ad, both in verbiage and look (if applicable).
 These successful landing page examples illustrate how a good mix of imagery, graphics, and verbiage can create a strong landing page that accomplishes its goal.